Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: II. Super-Eddington Accretion: Results

 In the disk region (upper-left panel), the accretion process ($\dot{E}_{\mathrm{acc}}^{(\mathrm{disk})}$, black) provides the only energy input, while magnetic convection ($\dot{E}_{\mathrm{Max}}^{(\mathrm{disk})}$, blue) carries away about 0.1\% of the accretion power.
 Based on the decomposition of the accretion power (lower-left panel), fluid rest-mass inward advection ($\dot{E}_{\mathrm{mass}}^{(\mathrm{disk})}$, black) dominates, radiation advection ($\dot{E}_{\mathrm{rad}}^{(\mathrm{disk})}$, red) contributes up to 10\%, and the remaining components (i.e., gas thermal energy $\dot{E}_{\mathrm{egas}}^{(\mathrm{disk})}$ and magnetic advection $\dot{E}_{\mathrm{emag}}^{(\mathrm{disk})}$) are insignificant ($<1\%$).

 In the wind region (upper-middle panel), the Poynting flux ($\dot{E}_{\mathrm{mag}}^{(\mathrm{wind})}$, blue) dominates cooling in the inner region but decreases with radius, while radiative cooling ($\dot{E}_{\mathrm{rad}}^{(\mathrm{wind})}$, red) and kinetic outflow ($\dot{E}_{\mathrm{kin}}^{(\mathrm{wind})}$, black dashed) become increasingly important at larger radii.
 The black solid line, which accounts for both rest-mass and gravitational binding energy, primarily reflects the mass loss.
 The lower-middle panel provides a detailed breakdown of magnetic and radiative cooling.
-Near the black hole, magnetized fluid and trapped radiation are primarily advected inward by the accretion process.
+Near the black hole, magnetized fluid and trapped radiation are primarily advected inward by the accretion process. \lz{In the time- and azimuthally averaged wind region, fluctuations of the disk surface can mix accreting material into the wind mask, and the resulting inward advection can produce negative kinetic and radiative fluxes; this inward motion is further enhanced by strong relativistic gravity near and within the plunging region}.
 Nonetheless, magnetic convection ($\dot{E}_{\mathrm{Max}}^{(\mathrm{wind})}$, blue solid) remains the dominant cooling mechanism over magnetic advection ($\dot{E}_{\mathrm{emag}}^{(\mathrm{wind})}$, blue dashed), resulting in an outward Poynting flux.
 At larger radii, radiation-driven outflows develop, and outward advection becomes the major cooling mechanism, mostly through radiation advection ($\dot{E}_{\mathrm{erad}}^{(\mathrm{wind})}$, orange dashed).

 In the jet region (upper-right panel), the Poynting flux ($\dot{E}_{\mathrm{mag}}^{(\mathrm{jet})}$, blue) dominates the energy outflow at small radii but gradually declines, while the radiative cooling ($\dot{E}_{\mathrm{rad}}^{(\mathrm{jet})}$, red) and gas outflow (black and gray) become increasingly significant.
 Radiative cooling stabilizes beyond approximately $10r_g$, and gas outflow continues to increase at larger radii, where the funnel region is evacuated and approaches the density floor.
 The energy carried by the gas outflow is primarily in the form of kinetic energy ($\dot{E}_{\mathrm{kin}}^{(\mathrm{jet})}$, black dashed), with smaller contributions from gas internal energy ($\dot{E}_{\mathrm{egas}}^{(\mathrm{jet})}$, gray) and rest-mass energy ($\dot{E}_{\mathrm{mass}}^{(\mathrm{jet})}$).
 In the lower-right panel, we quantify the density floor contribution to the kinetic outflow as a function of radius, defined as: